 Avoid Harmful Pesticides

 You want to make sure that you are not using any harmful pesticides that could destroy the armyworm predators.
 Those insects are going to be one of your biggest defenses.
 You could also use a pheromone trap to monitor moth arrival.
-Whenever you notice moths, check for their markings, if there is a white dot, then you need to start checking your plants.
+Whenever you notice moths, check for their markings.
+If there is a white dot, then you need to start checking your plants.

 Target Armyworm Larvae

-Another good armyworm treatment is to look for signs of damage and larvae in early spring.
+Another good treatment is to look for signs of damage and larvae in early spring.
 These caterpillars will be on the undersides of your leaves and on any new growths.
 Pick the worms off the plant by hand, and do not squish them.
 You will want to put them in a bucket of soapy water.

-You could also release trichogramma wasps to destroy the eggs.
+You could also release Trichogramma wasps to destroy the eggs.
 These wasps will insert their eggs inside of the armyworm larvae, which kills them before they ever reach maturity.

 Beneficial Predatory Insects

 You could also release a number of beneficial predators, some of which include ladybugs, lacewing, and minute pirate bugs.
-All of these helps to destroy the armyworm eggs at the larva stage.
+All of these help to destroy the armyworm eggs at the larva stage.
 These beneficial insects will help to control other pests as well.